 Located on the northeast tip of Virginia along the Potomac River, Alexandria is a vibrant community home to over 150,000 residents.
-Five miles from Washington D.C., Alexandria balances a unique cosmopolitan feel with old town charm.
+Only five miles from Washington D.C., living in Alexandria VA balances a unique cosmopolitan feel with old town charm.
 As the adopted hometown of George Washington, Alexandria also offers rich historical landmarks as well as walkable cobblestone streets with award-winning restaurants and a booming center of arts and culture.

 Only a public tobacco warehouse existed in Alexandria until George Washington and his brother decided to establish a market center close to their home at Mount Vernon.
 Washington assisted the town surveyor in laying out the lots of the town as it was established in 1749.
 Notable figures such as George Mason and Colonel William Fairfax purchased original plots and, by the end of the 18th century, Alexandria became one of the busiest ports in the country.
 Most of its historic buildings are preserved today such as Christ Church and Gadsby’s Tavern Museum where America’s founding fathers frequented.
 Walking through the cobblestone streets can feel like walking through history.

 Many of these historic landmarks are seen in Old Town, Alexandria’s beloved downtown neighborhood and historic district.
 Old Town was ranked one of Condé Nast’s 2020 Top Five Best Small Cities in the U.S. and is the heart of Alexandria.
 Old Town is an active and lively community with countless museums, stylish boutiques, award-winning breweries.
 Family friendly experiences include shopping for fresh produce, plants, and other items from local artisans at the oldest farmers’ market in the country.

 Other notable neighborhoods include Del Ray, Carlyle & Eisenhower, Rosemont, North Ridge, and West End.